 latestfor verifying the most recent MySQL backup.

-hostname.
-If you verify the backup on another machine you have to specify what host was the backup taken from.
-If you run it without specifying the hostname, it will use a hostname of the local machine.
+hostname– if you verify the backup on another machine, you have to specify what host the backup was taken from.
+If you run it without specifying the hostname, it will use the hostname of the local machine.

-dstis a directory for restore mysql backup.
+dstis a directory for restored mysql backup.
 By default it’s

 twindb-backup verify mysql /path/to/twindb-server-backups/master1/hourly/files/_home-2017-11-13_16_43_17.tar.gz --dst /var/lib/mysql